swsnu/swppfall2022-team3/docs/final-report/team3_final_report.md

   - The sender’s pitapat button became already-sent state.
 - acceptance tests:
   - (1)
-    - given: a receiver didn’t block a sender
+    - given: a receiver did not block a sender
     - when: the sender pushes pitapat button
     - then: pitapat alarm is sent to the receiver